 In 2012, he was invited to join Q9 Networks Inc. as their Senior Architect, spearheading a design division with a focus on Mission Critical facilities.
 In January 2017, through the integration of Q9 Networks into Bell Canada, he became the Senior Manager in charge of architectural program delivery for the critical facilities in Bell Real Estate.
 During his tenure at Bell, he delivered many successful projects, from heritage restoration to large scale high-rise office facade reconstruction.

-Since April 2021, he retired from his position at Bell Canada and has returned to his own consulting practice with a focus on Net Zero Design and specialized projects.
+Since April 2021, he retired from his position at Bell Canada and has returned to his own consulting practice with a focus on Passive House-Net Zero Design and specialized projects.

 Service to Community